Ulverston - Barrow - Furness Peninsula drive

 Bardsea Country Park

 Location: Bardsea Country Park

 Coordinates: N 54.15993, W 3.06950

 Bardsea Country Park is a pleasant coastal access area adjacent to the road and near the pretty village of Bardsea.
-There is plenty of free layby parking alongside the road and some lovely views across Morecambe Bay.
+There is plenty of free layby parking alongside the road and some lovely views across Morecambe Bay towards the Lancashire coast and hills.
 Adjacent to the parking is a grassy area with benches and a pebbly/sandy beach which is fine for a picnic on a good day.
 At low tide there is a vast area of sand/mud stretching across the bay.
-There are also walks along the beach and Sea Wood is nearby which is a wonderful ancient oak woodland on the coast.
+You can walk along the beach and to nearby Sea Wood which is a wonderful ancient oak woodland on the coast and good for bluebells in the spring.
 On the opposite side of the road is a small cafe and separate toilet facilities.

-Opposite the parking area is a minor road which you take to enter the village of Bardsea.
-Continue through the village passing Holy Trinity Church on the right, in an imposing position with views over Morecambe Bay.
-Soon pass the Ship Inn on the left and just beyond is a left turn to Urswick which you take.
-The minor road climbs out of the village for approx 0.9 miles to cross a cattle grid which takes you on to the open Birkrigg Common.
-There are a number of places to pull in and admire the area as you continue to a T junction where you turn left, then in a short distance turn left again as the road circumnavigates the Common.
+Opposite the parking area, next to the toilets, is a minor road which you take to enter the village of Bardsea.
+Continue through the village, passing Holy Trinity Church on the right, in an imposing position with views over Morecambe Bay.
+Soon, pass the Ship Inn on the left and just beyond is a left turn to Urswick which you take.
+The narrow road climbs out of the village and through lush pastures for approx 0.9 miles to cross a cattle grid and on to Birkrigg Common which is predominantly open grass and bracken.
+There are good views on the right, back towards Ulverston, and a number of places to pull in and admire the area.
+Continue to a T junction where you turn left, then in a short distance turn left again as the road circumnavigates the Common.
 Continue to climb for approx 0.3 miles to a small and rough roadside parking area which gives the easiest access to Birkrigg Common summit area.